How do you really sell your business?

 Selling your business comes with complications

 The consensus would be that the price of the business is the most important item.
-But that’s not true.
+But that’s not always true.

 His last full year of operation saw him finish the year with Sellers Discretionary Earnings of just over $900,000.
 Any small business owner would consider that a successful year.